Tenzinwangchuk95/Guild-Member-Tracker-App-React/Guild-Tracker-App-Frontend/README.md

 This is that will track members of a fantasy guild.
 Members can be deleted and be tracked when out on missions.

 ## Installing
-Within guild-member-backend-api, perform the following:
+Within Guild-Tracker-App-Backend, perform the following:

 Install gems.